wein.plus

 The winery is located in the municipality of Pomerol or the area of the same name (Bordeaux).
-Its origins date back to the 12th century, when the Maltese Order of Knights established a residence here.
-In 1793 it was acquired by Bonaventure Berthomieux.
+Its origins date back to the 12th century, when the Maltese Order of Knights built a residence here.
+It was acquired by Bonaventure Berthomieux in 1793.
 He had the beautiful château built.
-A part of the vineyards was acquired by Château Figeac in the 18th century.
+Part of the vineyards were acquired by Château Figeac in the 18th century.
 After several changes of ownership, the estate was bought by Crédit Foncier de France in 1991.
-The vineyards with 17 hectares of vines are planted with Merlot (60%), Cabernet Franc (30%) and Cabernet Sauvignon (10%).
-The long-lasting red wine matures for 18 to 24 months in 60% new barriques.
+The 17 hectares of vineyards are planted with Merlot (60%), Cabernet Franc (30%) and Cabernet Sauvignon (10%).
+The long-lasting red wine matures for 18 to 24 months in barriques, 60% of which are new.
 The second wine is called "Benjamin de Beauregard".
-The American architect Daniel Guggenheim (1856-1930) was so enthusiastic during a visit after the First World War that he had a 1:1 copy built on Long Island (New York State) and named it "Mille Fleurs".
+The American architect Daniel Guggenheim (1856-1930) was so impressed during a visit after the First World War that he had a 1:1 copy built on Long Island ( New York State) and named it "Mille Fleurs".

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.